rishid8/rishid8.github.io/docs/index.md

 I am postdoctoral fellow in theoretical physics at Nazarbayev University, Astana with an interest in contributing to a deeper understanding of gravity, its classical and quantum aspects.
-Earlier I worked at University of Chinese Academy of Sciences (UCAS), Beijing as a (vising) postdoc fellow during COVID-19 travel restriction.
+Earlier I worked at University of Chinese Academy of Sciences (UCAS), Beijing as a (visiting) postdoc fellow during COVID-19 travel restriction.
 I also had a concurrent adjunct teaching position at the Assam Science & Technology University in India around that time.